cjerrington/cjerrington.github.io/src/posts/2023/2023-01-31-11ty-nunjucks-tag-count.md

 {% endfor %}
 {% endhighlight %}

 This solution does not have a built in way to get the tag count.
-So I found two solutions that work in this situatution.
+So I found two solutions that work in this situation.

 ## Solution 1